coderzparadise/Algorithm/README.md

 - [x] Two Pointers/Iterators
 - [ ] Gallo24 Sort

-## Minimum amount of leetcode questions to get you into paradise 🌴🍹
+## Minimum amount of leetcode questions to get you into Paradise 🌴🍹